 There are other factors to consider, but these tend to be less impactful.
 For example, if an HTTP link to the target is posted, but the target will upgrade all requests to HTTPS, that will increase the number of requests made by each Mastodon server by one (but that upgrade would use little resources).

 Whether or not this qualifies as a “DDoS” is subject to recurrent debate, but that’s usually because people semantically expect a DDoS to be an intentional attack.
-A more conservative definition of Mastodon’s link preview behavior would call it “request amplification,” and that’s what I’m referring to this behavior with throughout this post, but I don’t really think there’s a semantic difference.
+A more conservative definition of Mastodon’s link preview behavior would call it “request amplification,” and that’s what I’m referring to this behavior with throughout this post.

 Fact is, this particular feature is known to take sites offline, and falls somewhere between hilariously wasteful and outright irresponsible.
 Even if you don’t agree that it qualifies as a “DDoS” on its own, it can easily be abused as part of a DDoS attack.